About René’s work

 She became recognized for her innovative glass coloring techniques, appearing in many juried national and international exhibitions and as a demonstrating artist for The Glass Art Society and the International Society of Glass Beadmakers.

-In 2003, after experimenting for several years with photo etching on copper, her glass obsession turned to enamels embedded in copper as realistic photographic imagery, a process that has now taken many years to perfect.
+In 2003, after experimenting for several years with photo etching, her glass obsession turned to enamels embedded in copper as realistic photographic imagery, a process that has now taken many years to perfect.
 Her knowledge of metal colorants continues to inspire her.
 With several media, she has reinvented her materials to create visual hybrids that speak of the coastal California landscape she calls home.

-Her champlevé has appeared in 500 Enameled Objects (LARK); and the exhibits, Landscape as Place (Center for Enamel Art, 2019), and Glass Alchemy 5 (Enamelist Society, Tacoma Museum of Glass, 2019).
+Her champlevé and basse taille has appeared in 500 Enameled Objects (LARK); and the exhibits, Landscape as Place (Center for Enamel Art, 2019), Glass Alchemy 5 (Enamelist Society, Tacoma Museum of Glass, 2019), and Northern California Metals (Grace Hudson Museum, 2007).
 The Center for Enamel Art has recently featured her unique enameling process in their blog.
 Her earlier glass and metal work has been featured in a number of books, including The History of Beads, Formed of Fire, 1000 Glass Beads (LARK), and Masters: Glass Beads (LARK).

-René loves to teach and over the years she’s taught many workshops in a variety of media, including glass, metal, color theory, and Photoshop.
+René loves to teach and over the years she’s taught many workshops in a variety of media, including glass, photo etching, electroforming, color theory, and Photoshop.
 She brings her own problem solving approach to teaching, helping students understand the behavior of their materials, and always encouraging a spirit of fun and experimentation.